SNAP Benefits in Nevada: How to Apply and Qualify

 SNAP Replacement Benefits & Hot-Food Waivers After Disaster

-If an emergency like a flood or power outage destroys your food, you can get replacement benefits.
-You must report the loss within 10 days.
-A hot-food waiver may also let you buy prepared meals.
+If an emergency like a power outage destroys your food, you can request replacement benefits within 10 days.
+When a hot-food waiver is active, you can also buy prepared meals with your EBT card.
+Disaster assistance details are here.

 SNAP Employment & Training (SNAP E&T)

-The SNAP E&T program helps you gain job skills and training to increase your income.
-Ask your DWSS worker for a referral or contact a partner college.
-You may get help with tuition, books, and transportation.
+This voluntary program helps you gain job skills and training for higher-paying work.
+Ask DWSS for a referral or contact a partner college.
+The program may help with tuition, transportation, and childcare.
+Find E&T program information.